foreign-affairs/ITT/CONTRIBUTING.md

 ## Send a Pull Request for faster removal

-Users who understand git can creat a Pull Requests, an assist us for faster removals by sending a PR to the [MP] repository and add the FP domain one of the whitelists:
+Users who understand git can creat a Pull Requests, an assist us for faster removals by sending a PR to the [Mitchell Krogza Phishing + Whitelist][MP] repository and add the FP domain one of the whitelists:
-  - `falsepositive.list` for a `1 to 1` match [MPFL]
+  - [falsepositive.list][MPFL] matches `1 to 1`
-  - `falsepositive_regex.list` matches against regex.
-[MPFLRGX]
+  - [falsepositive_regex.list][MPFLRGX] matches against regex.
-  - `falsepositive_rzd.list` This list will tell the system to explicitly check for the given string plus all possible TLD.
-[MPFLRZD]
+  - [falsepositive_rzd.list][MPFLRZD] This list will tell the system to explicitly check for the given string plus all possible TLD.

 Please include the same information as above to help speed up the whitelisting process.